 4/105.
 Riedelia (75).
 Eastern Malesia, also Australia (Queensland) and Thailand, both one species.

 4. Zingiberoideae Hasskarl

-Plants show dormancy; rhizomes fleshy, (starchy roots or tubers); plane of distichy of leaves of axillary bud parallel to the main axis; filament short to long; (tapetum amoeboid); (placentation basal), style with 2 vascular bundles; seed operculate; endotesta parenchymatous or with sclerotic U-shaped cells; starch grains of perisperm compound, endosperm with starch [aleurone], embryo long; chromosomes 2.1-5.8 µm long.
+Plants show dormancy; rhizomes fleshy, (starchy roots or tubers); plane of distichy of leaves of axillary bud parallel to the main axis; filament short to long; (tapetum amoeboid); (placentation basal), style with 2 vascular bundles; (micropylar collar 0); hairs on seed; starch grains of perisperm compound, endosperm with starch [aleurone]; chromosomes 2.1-5.8 µm long.

 29/680.
 Indo-Malesia, tropical Australia.